Beware of the increase in scams

 Support

-If you have been scammed and have reported it to banks and Scamwatch, just be aware there is further support available within the University including Financial Counselling, Legal Service and from our Student Wellbeing Connect team.
+If you have been scammed and have reported it to your banks and the Australian Cyber Security Centre, there is further support available within the University including Financial Counselling, Legal Service and from Student Wellbeing Connect.